Twingate-Community/diy-vpn/digital_ocean/droplet/README.md

 # Multi-Region Twingate VPN on DigitalOcean Droplets

-Deploy cost-effective, globally distributed Twingate VPN connectors across multiple DigitalOcean droplets using the official Twingate installation method.
-This provides the most economical way to create exit networks with enterprise-grade security.
+Deploy cost-effective, globally distributed Twingate VPN Connectors across multiple DigitalOcean droplets using the official Twingate installation method.
+This provides the most economical way to create Exit Networks with enterprise-grade security.

+> **⚠️ Internal Use Only**: This project can only be used for personal or internal use.
+Please do not use this project or Twingate to offer a commercial VPN service.
+Also note that bandwidth usage through Twingate infrastructure is subject to Twingate's [Fair Use Policy](https://www.twingate.com/terms/sa).

 ## 🏗️ Architecture